danbev/learning-ai/notes/ggml.md

             const int64_t i02 = (ir - i03*ne02*ne01)/ne01;
             const int64_t i01 = (ir - i03*ne02*ne01 - i02*ne01);
 ```
 Now, `ir` is the thread index that this thread is responsible for computing.
-This is
-zero in our case.
-And notice that the above code is only using `ne0` so this is the
+This is zero in our case.
+And notice that the above code is only using `ne0` so
-src0 tensor (a).
+this is the src0 tensor (a), see [GGML_TENSOR_BINARY_OP_LOCALS](#GGML_TENSOR_BINARY_OP_LOCALS)
+for details about this macro.

 And only the "last" three dimensions are used in the above code.
 ```
     ne00 ne01 ne02 ne03
 a: [  1    1    1    1 ]
 ```
-The `ne02 * ne01` is multiplying the number of rows (ne01) by the number of y-dimensions.
+The `ne02 * ne01` is multiplying the number of rows (ne01) by the number of
+z-dimensions.
 In our case `i03` will become 0 as we only have one thread.

 I want to try to visualize this and I want to step away from the current example
-and think about a tensor with 4 dimensions:
+and think about a tensor with 4 dimensions with a different shape that the
+current example:
 ```
         x  y  z  w
        [3  2  2  2]